ewft/SnapMaker-Print-Tuning-Guide/articles/extrusion_multiplier.md

 - **Top Layer [:page_facing_up: Line Width](./a_note_about_line_width.md):** 100%
    - :warning: Remember, [:page_facing_up: don't use these percentages in PS and Cura](./a_note_about_line_width.md). you must instead put the actual number in millimeters (e.g. **0.4** with a 0.4mm nozzle)
    - **SS/PS:** ctrl+f, search: `top_infill_extrusion_width`
-   - **Cura:** "Top/Bottom Line Width" - set to equal your nozzle size.
-    - I anecdotally find 100% to create a nice finish and show off EM differences the best.

 - **Bottom Layers:** 2
     - **SS/PS:** Also set "minimum shell thickness" to 0 **or it will override this.**